Search the OSCAR Documentation

 In order for this to work, the user has to have a signature image file set.

-Add the following to <head> of the eForm:
+Add the following into <head> of the eForm:

 <script language="javascript">